Kaltsoon/solinor-wage-calculator/README.md

 ## About the structure

 The mosts interesting modules of this project are in the `app-modules/helpers/wage/index.js` and `app-modules/wage-file-parser/index.js` files.
 First file contains all the logic for calculating the wages and the latter streams a csv file line by line and reduce it to wage per person, per month and year.
-Idea was to minimize the use of memory for large files using streams, but `highland` library also provides excelent api which simplifies the code.
+Idea was to minimize the use of memory for large files using streams, but `highland` library also provides excellent api which simplifies the code.

 Tests for these modules can be found in the `__tests__` folder inside each modules root folder.

 ## How to use?

 Drag a csv file to "Drag a csv file here" box and press "Calculate wages" button.
 A modal will open soon after with the calculated wages.
+[Here](https://github.com/Kaltsoon/solinor-wage-calculator/blob/master/app-modules/helpers/wage-file-parser/__tests__/test-data-valid.csv) is an example of a valid csv file.

 If an error occurs, an error message will appear and modal won't open.
+This is most likely because of invalid file content.

 If you prefer a more old school client, feel free to send your file as a HTTP POST request to `https://solinor-wage-calculator.herokuapp.com/api/v1/wage-files` with `Content-Type` header set to `multipart/form-data`.